okozmovskaya/acme-web-design/development-strategy.md

 > `acme-web-design`

-- This project is a simple little website developing with git branches and incremental development.
+- This project is a simple little website developing with git branches and incremental-development.
-- This project would interest for novice students of web-development because there is example of applying git branches and incremental development.
+- This project would interest for novice students of web-development because there is example of applying git branches and incremental-development.

 ## Wireframe